 - You possess the required expertise to fill the position

 - Upfront Retainer: This is where the rubber meets the road in most cases.
-When clients are willing to pay you a retainer, they demonstrate a genuine commitment to partner with you.
+Clients who are willing to pay you a retainer demonstrate a genuine commitment to partner with you.

 - Client characteristics: Your evaluation here is a judgment call based on your experience.
 Below are some of the critical things to consider:

 - Attitude: If the person has an offensive or disrespectful attitude, you’re usually better off rejecting the business.
 Jerks and “A-holes” harm your success and job satisfaction.

 - Collaboration: This characteristic is demonstrated by their agreement to provide you with prompt feedback after submittals and interviews and openness to your advice regarding issues that impact your ability to fill their positions ability issues.